 🚩 “Make the customer happy” (Too vague.
 How do you know when you’ve succeeded?
 A customer can love their CSM but hate the product…)

-🚩 “Upsell and cross-sell”.
+🚩 “White-Space analysis, upsell, cross-sell, pipeline generation”.
 That comes as a RESULT of customer success, but if you put it ahead of the customer’s goals, you are fighting a losing battle.

 🚩 “Help the customer with their problems” – Ehhh, sometimes, but it’s not the point.
 CS is meant to be proactive.
 The point is to get them to their desired outcome smoothly.
 Not fight fires.